Sweet Citrus Rubbed Cedar Plank Salmon Recipe

 How to Grill Salmon Using a Cedar Plank

-It was only recently that we actually took the time to try cedar plank salmon for ourselves and wow, were we glad we did.
+It was only recently that we took the time to try cedar plank salmon for ourselves and wow, were we glad we did.
 Grilling salmon can be a little tricky so finding this practically no-fail way to cook salmon on the grill was a blessing.

 Our Go-To Salmon Rub

-The rub we use is incredibly simple: Brown sugar, lemon zest, salt and smoked paprika.
-We first tried it without the lemon — that was good, but not nearly as tasty as when we added it.
-Salmon, brown sugar, lemon and smoked paprika are such a great combination!
+The rub we use is incredibly simple: Brown sugar, lemon zest, salt, and smoked paprika.
+We first tried it without the lemon — that was good but not nearly as tasty as when we added it.
+Salmon, brown sugar, lemon, and smoked paprika are such a great combination!

 Joanne uses her fingers to gently massage it into the salmon then she sets the salmon aside for 15 minutes or so to let things marinate a bit.
-While the salmons sits, we get the grill ready.
+While the salmon sits, we get the grill ready.
 You are looking for medium-high heat.

 Since the salmon only takes 15 to 20 minutes to cook, we like putting the previously soaked cedar plank on the grill for a few minutes before adding the salmon.
 This way, the plank gets a little color and begins to smoke.